WellHub tries, tastes and tests products we recommend. When you buy through our links, we may earn a commission. Learn more >

 When following a gluten-free diet, there are several key nutrients that are important to pay attention to.
 Here are some of the key nutrients:

-• Fiber: Since some gluten-containing grains are high in fiber, it’s important to ensure an adequate fiber intake on a gluten-free diet.
+• Fibre: Since some gluten-containing grains are high in fiber, it’s important to ensure an adequate fibre intake on a gluten-free diet.
 Include gluten-free whole grains like quinoa, brown rice, millet, amaranth, and certified gluten-free oats (if tolerated), as well as fruits, vegetables, legumes, nuts, and seeds.

 • Iron: Iron deficiency can be a concern for individuals following a gluten-free diet.
 Include iron-rich foods such as lean meats, poultry, fish, legumes, tofu, dark leafy greens, nuts, and seeds.
 Consider pairing these foods with sources of vitamin C to enhance iron absorption.